Krishnaag23/Elyx/README.md

 From the start, our goal was to build something scalable, useful, and insightful that goes a little bit beyond just the problem statement.
 We didn't just want to display data; we wanted to tell a story and make every insight accountable.

+We have created a dynamic system.
+You can put your messages in the `lib/journey/journey.txt` file and run the `jouney.js` script to parse it into a JSON using regex and then place that JSON in `public/jouney_log.json` and it will be available to the app.
+If you generate an analysis of it like `public/episode.json` and replace it there then that would also reflect.

 ### Narrative-Driven Visualization
 We believe that a member's journey is a story, not just a collection of data points.
 Every interface, from the overview dashboard to the custom-built journey map, is designed to present information in a narrative context.
 We use dynamic animations, progressive disclosure, and logical flows to guide the user through the member's progress, challenges, and successes over time.